- Image 1 of 2

 Soldiers aligned with the coup attempt take over the state broadcaster TRT, where anchorwoman Tijen Karas is forced to read a statement announcing the military has seized power from a government "that lost its legitimacy."
 The statement cites autocratic rule and increased terrorism.
 It imposes martial law and curfews.

-Hande Firat, an anchorwoman for private broadcaster CNN Turk, uses FaceTime to interview Erdogan live on air from her smartphone.
+Holding a microphone to her smartphone, Hande Firat, an anchorwoman for private broadcaster CNN Turk, uses FaceTime to interview Erdogan live on air .
 He says a minority within the military has attempted a coup outside the chain of command.
 He says they were incited by Gulen's "parallel state," a reference to an alleged infiltration of state institutions by the cleric's followers.
-Erdogan calls people to assemble in the country's squares and airports.
-He then connects to other channels using FaceTime to repeat his call to resist the coup.
+Erdogan calls people to assemble in the country's squares and airports, then connects to other channels using FaceTime to repeat his call to resist the coup.

 People begin flowing into the streets across the country to oppose the coup attempt.
 The Directorate of Religious Affairs instructs mosques to recite a verse, usually read before Friday prayers, to alert and invite Muslims to the streets.
 Municipal buses and waste haulers barricade army barracks.